 In addition, a number of applications based on online content and tools completed new rounds of financing, such as Wake, Keep, MoFit and Daily Yoga (每日瑜伽).
 Some fitness applications also had offline trials in 2018.
 Mobile fitness tool application Keep, opened its first store Keepland in Beijing in March 2018, shifting its market positioning to a sports technology company.
 Daily Yoga opened its first yoga studio in Beijing in April.

 Traditional gym model was still the mainstream of the industry in 2018.
 Their income mainly relied upon prepayment and annual fees, with a focus on sales rather than services.
 However, in the absence of services, renewal was not guaranteed and annual membership users would decline.
-In addition to income instability, gym operation faced challenges from the rapid rise of rental and human resource expenses.
-Traditional gyms have also been looking for innovative opportunities.
+Besides income instability, gym operation also faced challenges from the rapid rise of rental and human resource expenses.
+Traditional gyms have been looking for innovative opportunities.
 Tera Wellness Club (一兆韦德) established a new gym brand GE Express (GE快健身) in 2014 and obtained CNY 20M funding in 2018.
 Lucky Bird Fitness Club (金吉鸟健身) acquired the largest gym in Ningbo, Beautiful Day (美日健身) in February 2018 and continued its city expansion.
 After two years of searching for investors, Will’s (威尔士健身) was acquired by L Catterton Asia in 2018.

-8. Under lonely economy, pet-related services blooming
+8. Under “loneliness economy”, pet-related services blooming